LinelyQwert/CodeDay_No_Space/README.md

-Made for CodeDay 2023 Fall Singapore's 24H Hackathon
+Made for CodeDay 2023 Fall Singapore's 24 hour Hackathon

-Survival game, player tries to survive as long as possible in a restrictive 5x5 island
+Tile-builder Survival game, where the player tries to survive as long as possible in a restrictive 5x5 island

 while building stuff to ensure citizens' satisfaction